25 Magento Statistics You Need in 2019 to Boost Your Online Business

 The gains mentioned above start showing up quite fast as well, based on Magento statistics.
 In less than half a year, your investment in Magento is recovered by the increase in business it brings you.

-18. Magento attributes its success to focus on high level of usability and customization.
+18. Magento attributes its success to focus on the high level of usability and customization.

 (Source: Creative Minds, Customer Think)